MohammadAlhariri/eCommerce/app/src/main/java/com/example/ma_ecommerce/Task.md

         - Delete comment from the API. inprogress.

    - HomeActivity:
-        - reload HomeActivity every X time.
+        + reload HomeActivity every X time.

    - ProductDetailsActivity:
-        - corp Imageview
+        - corp Imageview DONE
         - Add TextView as counter for Total Price.
+DONE

     - cartActivity:
-        - Remove Order add CharSequence Yes or no.
+        - Remove Order add CharSequence Yes or no. done
-        - after Remove order Reload cartActivity.
+        - after Remove order Reload cartActivity. done
         - add putExtra for counter as quantity of product
         - Make Toast "we will ship this order after last order been shipped" if there is unshipped order.
         - after update order we have to remember orderID and add it again in the cart.